 I use the larger Turbinado sugar for my Peppermint Foot Scrub because, frankly, it needs to work harder.
 However, this is too rough for the rest of me.
 Regular granulated sugar makes the best all-purpose scrub, as in my Citrus Hand and Body Scrub.

-Part of the fun of using Coconut Oil is the fact that it melts at 75-77 F° (25-26 C°), which means it’s the closest thing to a thermometer in your pantry.
+Part of the fun of using Coconut Oil is the fact that it melts at 75-77 °F (25-26 °C), which means it’s the closest thing to a thermometer in your pantry.
 Here in SoCal, where our daily temps swing 40 degrees, it can just about be your clock as well.
 Liquid or solid coconut oil works great.

 To make this scrub, I started with liquid because it’s easier to mix in.
 Then, I refrigerated the finished scrub for about 30 minutes to solidify so that the sugar doesn’t sink to the bottom.

-Essential Oils (optional)
+Essential oils (optional)

 This is where you express yourself, vent your emotions, walk on the wild side.
 Choose the blend of essential oils that makes you happy and suits your purpose.
 Peppermint to invigorate, lavender to calm, citrus to inspire.
 Whatever works for you.
 Or none at all!
 A naked scrub in its simplest form.
 Just make sure they’re pure essential oils and not diluted in a carrier oil.

-Citrus Hand and Body Scrub
+Citrus Hand and Body Scrub recipe

-1/4 c. coconut oil (liquid)
+1/4 c.
+(60 mL) coconut oil (liquid)

 Mix the ingredients together.
 Put it in a jar with a lid.
 Refrigerate for about 30 minutes.

-Fancifying your Scrub
+Fancifying your sugar scrub